Immigration Health Surcharge (IHS)

 Each dependant applying for a UK visa must pay the IHS separately.
 A family of four applying for 3-year visas would each pay £3,105 — a total of £12,420 in IHS alone, before visa application fees.

-IHS holders are entitled to the same NHS services as UK residents on the same terms, including:
+IHS holders are entitled to the same NHS services as UK residents on the same terms.
+That means GP visits, hospital treatment (A&E, outpatient, inpatient), mental health services, and maternity care are all free at point of use.

 Services that carry charges for all patients (including UK residents) remain chargeable: